Knowledge graphSettings

 RFC 9110 (HTTP Semantics)

-Current HTTP semantics specification: methods, status codes, headers, and cache behavior.
+The current HTTP semantics specification: methods, status codes, headers, and cache behavior — the document that defines what the protocol is honestly allowed to do.

 Перейти на сайт

-In system design, HTTP matters because it is the default request-response contract between clients and services.
-It is stateless by design, so performance and resilience have to be assembled from caching, token-based identity, database state, and application logic.
+In system design, HTTP is the default request-response contract between clients and services.
+It is stateless by design, so resilience has to be assembled outside the protocol — from caching, token-based identity, database state, and application logic.

-Request behavior is shaped by persistent connections, keep-alive, cache control, entity tags, and the chosen timeout and retry policy.
-Those choices directly influence latency, throughput, and the real processing cost of the path.
+The behavior of a concrete request is shaped by persistent connections, keep-alive, cache control, entity tags, and the chosen timeout and retry policy.
+Those choices are what produce the final latency, throughput, and real processing cost of the path.

-Under growth, multiplexing, cache-hit ratio, and head-of-line blocking start to matter immediately.
-At the same time, the request path often runs through load balancing, a CDN, or an API gateway, so the choice between HTTP/1.1, HTTP/2, and HTTP/3 is really a choice about network conditions and traffic shape.
+As traffic grows, multiplexing, cache-hit ratio, and head-of-line blocking move to center stage.
+In parallel, the request path usually runs through load balancing, a CDN, or an API gateway — so the choice between HTTP/1.1, HTTP/2, and HTTP/3 turns into a choice tailored to specific network conditions and a specific traffic shape.

 Core properties of HTTP